 WE SERVE CLIENTS IN ENGLISH AND RUSSIAN LANGUAGES

-estates litigation.
-We offer clear advice, effective advocacy, and strategies designed to save our clients time and money.
-A significant number of our files come through direct referrals, proof of the results we deliver and the
+Anna’s focus is on professional liability, commercial disputes, employment lawinsurance claims and estates litigation.
+Anna graduated from Osgoode Hall Law School in 2007 with an LL.B degree, and then in September of 2008 she became licensed by the Law Society of Ontario.
+She offers clear advice, effective advocacy, and strategies designed to save clients time and money.
+A significant number of our files come through direct referrals, which is a proof of the results we deliver and the trust we’ve earned.

 We represent businesses and professionals in a wide range of commercial disputes.
 Whether you’re navigating a contract breach, a partnership breakdown, or a multi-party legal battle, we deliver strategic, results-driven advocacy designed to protect your financial and legal interests.
 Learn more …